ibm-functions/runtime-nodejs/README.md

 [![Build Status](https://travis-ci.org/ibm-functions/runtime-nodejs.svg?branch=master)](https://travis-ci.org/ibm-functions/runtime-nodejs)

-The runtime provides [nodejs v8](nodejs8/) with a set of [npm packages](nodejs8/package.json)
+The runtime provides [nodejs v8](nodejs8/) with a set of [npm packages](nodejs8/package.json) The runtime provides [nodejs v10](nodejs10/) with a set of [npm packages](nodejs10/package.json)

 The runtime provides the following npm packages for [IBM Cloud](https://bluemix.net):
 - IBM DB2/DashDB and IBM Informix [ibm_db](https://www.npmjs.com/package/ibm_db)
 - IBM Cloudant [@cloudant/cloudant](https://www.npmjs.com/package/@cloudant/cloudant)
 - IBM Watson Cloud [watson-developer-cloud](https://www.npmjs.com/package/watson-developer-cloud)
 - IBM Cloud Object Storage [ibm-cos-sdk](https://www.npmjs.com/package/ibm-cos-sdk)

+*Note: Nodejs10 runtime does not include DB2 or Watson npm package, this will be added soon.

 ### How to use as a docker Action
 To use as a docker action